Bob Horn (broadcaster): Houston

-Horn, then known as Bob Adams, was heard from 9pm to midnight on KILT (AM), a station owned by the man who invented Top 40 radio, Gordon McLendon.
+Horn, then known as Bob Adams, was heard from 9 pm to midnight on KILT (AM), a station owned by the man who invented Top 40 radio, Gordon McLendon.
 Horn had worked for McLendon in the mid-1940s.
 McLendon knew of Horn's Philadelphia troubles and called Horn to offer him a chance to get back on radio.
-When he went to Houston, Horn had little money, but much heart.
+When he went to Houston, Horn had little money but much heart.
 Horn purchased the Town & Country lounge in Bellaire, a suburb of Houston.
-With the support of his wife Ann, and son Peter, Horn was back in business.
-At KILT, Horn soon went into advertising for the station.
+With the support of his wife Ann and son Peter, Horn was back in business.
+At KILT, he soon went into advertising for the station.
 He became the best salesperson on the staff, and Houston advertisers took great delight in hearing Bob talk of his (initially) very successful career in Philadelphia.
-Horn eventually started an advertising agency, called Bob Adams Advertising, which also was successful.
-Horn eventually bought a small ranch in the Houston suburbs.
+Horn eventually started an advertising agency called Bob Adams Advertising, which also was successful.
+He eventually bought a small ranch in the Houston suburbs.

-Horn died of a heat stroke-induced heart attack while mowing his lawn in Houston on July 31, 1966, at the age of 50.
+Horn died of a heat stroke–induced heart attack while mowing his lawn in Houston on July 31, 1966, at the age of 50.
 He's buried in Forest Park Cemetery in that city with the epitaph, "Bandstand".